vanshika97/ML_IncomePrediction/README.md

 To apply basic machine learning models on a labelled dataset to predict the target feature 'Income in EUR' on a set of unlabelled data.

 ### **Approach**
 I started my solution by understanding the training data.
 I used Pandas function _describe()_ to perform statistical analysis and visualization library _seaborn_ to picturize any established patterns/shapes.
-Following is the correlation of feature 'Size of City' with 'Income in EUR':